underlines/awesome-ml/llm-tools.md

 - [cover-agent](https://github.com/Codium-ai/cover-agent) automated test creation for maximum test coverage
 - [llamacoder](https://github.com/Nutlope/llamacoder) Claude Artifacts inspired app generator based on llama3 405B on together.ai, sandpack code sandbox, next.js app router with tailwind and helicone observability
 - [MLE-Agent](https://github.com/MLSysOps/MLE-agent) is a coding agent tailored for ML and AI engineers and researchers, which uses arXiv and Papers with Code as a RAG source to automate coding tasks, debugging support via extensive tool integration and a command-line interface
+- [RepoGraph](https://github.com/ozyyshr/RepoGraph) is a plug-in module that enhances the software engineering capabilities of LLMs by providing context at the repository-level, using a graph-based approach for RAG or agents on a codebase, [x.com thread with similar projects](https://x.com/rohanpaul_ai/status/1840941643223945561)
+- [o1-engineer](https://github.com/Doriandarko/o1-engineer) is a command-line tool that uses OpenAI's API to automate developer tasks such as code generation, file editing, project planning and code review, enhancing project management efficiency and workflow.

 ## Libraries and Wrappers